Martín, el hombre y la leyenda

 Martín, el hombre y la leyenda is a Chilean biographical miniseries written by Rodrigo Cuevas based on the life of Chilean boxer Martín Vargas.
 The series consists of 4 episodes and premiered on 7 May 2018, and ended on 10 May 2018.
 It stars Gastón Salgado as the titular character.

 Plot

-The series delves into the known and unknown details of the life of the boxer Martín Vargas, who disputed four times the world title of El Peso de Mosca between 1977 and 1980, and enjoyed a fame rarely seen in the country, from his humble beginnings in Osorno until his rise to fame.
-In addition, his intimate and complex relationship with his wife Mireya Inostroza, his famous battles for the world title that paralyzed the entire country in the midst of the Military dictatorship of Chile (1973–1990), the difficult relationship with his manager Lucio Hernández, his outright fall and his subsequent redemption will be shown. in the 90's.
+The series delves into the life of the boxer Martín Vargas, who disputed four times the world title of El Peso de Mosca between 1977 and 1980, and enjoyed a fame rarely seen in the country, from his beginnings in Osorno until his rise to fame.
+In addition, his relationship with his wife Mireya Inostroza, his battles for the world title that paralyzed the country in the midst of the Military dictatorship of Chile (1973–1990), the difficult relationship with his manager Lucio Hernández, his fall and his subsequent redemption will be shown in the 90's.